Human Microbiome Hub: Oral–Gut & Gut–Brain Axes

 -

-He is the author of Bakterin Kadar Yaşa: İçimizdeki Evren and a contributor to Bacterial Therapy of Cancer: Methods and Protocols (Springer).
-As the Founder of Next-Microbiome, he develops advanced synbiotic formulations — including the first chewable Akkermansia-supporting synbiotic — engineered to strengthen the gut lining and harmonize the oral–gut–brain axis.
+Ali Rıza Akın is the author of Bakterin Kadar Yaşa: İçimizdeki Evren and a contributing author to Bacterial Therapy of Cancer: Methods and Protocols (Springer).
+He is the Founder of Next-Microbiome, where he develops evidence-driven synbiotic formulations designed to support gut barrier function and the oral–gut–brain axis.